Individualized Estate Planning Guidance For Individuals, Families, and Business Owners

 In basic terms, a will is a document that outlines how you wish to distribute your assets and to whom when you pass away.
-Without a will, however, the business you have worked hard to establish may not pass on to the heir of your choice.
+Without a will, however, your home, assets, or business you have worked hard to establish may not pass on to the heir of your choice.

-Without a will, New York’s intestate laws will determine who gets your business.
+Without a will, New York’s intestate laws will determine who gets your home, assets, or business.
 We can help create a will for you and lay out a plan that outlines your wishes regarding your business and/or personal affairs.